 - Articles regarding online and remote service-learning/community engagement

 Please do not hesitate to contact us if you need any additional resources or have questions.
 You can reach out to Ben Trager at email@example.com.

 Service-Learning Resources for Faculty

-- Service-Learning Special Placement Request Form (Word or PDF)
+- Service-Learning Existing Placement Request Form: Spring 2022_Existing Placement Form

 - Service-Learning Toolkit (Only those with a UWM Outlook account can access this resource with the link)